wmbusmeters/wmbusmeters/README.md

     --listfields=<meter_driver> list the fields selectable for the given meter driver --listmeters list all meter drivers
     --listmeters=<search> list all meter drivers containing the text <search>
-    --logfile=<file> use this file for logging
+    --listunits list all unit suffixes that can be used for typing values --logfile=<file> use this file for logging
     --logtelegrams log the contents of the telegrams for easy replay --logtimestamps=<when> add log timestamps: always never important